CKschneid/react-todo/README.md

 # react-todo

 This is an ongoing project where I reiterate the familiar task of building a Todo app.
 Since React is more of a library than a highly opinionated framework, there are many approaches that can be used to solve the same problem.
-Each iteration is designed to showcase a different pattern or library from the exciting ecosystem of the React Community.
+Each iteration is designed to showcase a different pattern or library from the exciting ecosystem of the React community.

 Navigate the various branches to explore these different approaches, which include:
  * [React Router](https://reacttraining.com/react-router/)